Wisin vs. Yandel: Los Extraterrestres: Chart and Commercial performance

 The album entered the Billboard 200 at number 14, the fourth highest rank in reggaeton history, shared only by King of Kings (Don Omar) which peaked at number 7, El Cartel: The Big Boss (Daddy Yankee), which peaked at number 9, and Talento de Barrio (Daddy Yankee), which peaked at number 12.
 It sold over 53,000 copies in the first week in the United States and It peaked at number 1 on the Billboard Top Latin Albums chart and at the year-end charts of 2008, this album ranked at number one.
 It has been certified 3× Platinum by the RIAA Latino.
 During the 2008, the album sold 250,000 copies making it the second best Latin selling album in the United States of that year.
 As of May 2009, the album sold 434,000 copies.

 The album was a commercial success in Latin America.
 In Mexico, it debuted at number 26 and was certified Gold for selling 40,000 copies.
-Also, it was certified Platinum in Colombia and Venezuela.
+Also, it was certified Platinum in Colombia, Costa Rica and Venezuela and Gold in Chile and Central America.
 By 2016, the album had sold 1.5 million copies.